mobilecoinfoundation/mcips/text/0034-sorted-transaction-outputs.md

 [motivation]: #motivation

-The main idea behind this feature is to prevent establishing the order of outputs that were added to the transaction, thus making hard or impossible to identify the source.
+The main idea behind this feature is to prevent establishing the order of outputs that were added to the transaction, thus making it hard or impossible to identify the source.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation